pasupathi-azure-devops-c2s/Databricks-Cluster-Migration-01/README.md

 - If you encounter issues with cluster creation, verify the cluster configurations in the JSON file and ensure that the cluster IDs are correct.
 - If Terraform fails to apply the changes, check the logs for any missing or invalid configurations, and make sure your Azure credentials are correctly set up.

----

-By following these steps, you should be able to migrate Databricks clusters from one region to another using this automated process.